-addition, OFII sometimes requests late repayment of undue payments, and consequently puts asylum seekers in important financial difficulties.608
+addition, OFII sometimes requests late repayment of undue payments, and consequently puts asylum seekers in important financial difficulties.
+592

-Moreover, the credit card on which the financial allowance is provided can no longer be used for cash withdrawals since November 2019.
-The card can only be used for payments, both online and in shops.
+The credit card on which the financial allowance is provided can only be used for payments, both online and in shops.
 This development restricts how asylum seekers can use their money and has been strongly criticized by NGOs.
-As a result, asylum seekers cannot buy food in local markets or small shops nor clothing in second hands shops, or pay for public transportation when there are no electronic means available, or pay a deposit in cash for a rent.
-Moreover, in the summer of 2020, all asylum seekers had to change their card due to a technical issue.
+As a result, asylum seekers cannot buy food in local markets or small shops nor clothing in second hands shops or pay for public transportation when there are no electronic means available, or pay a deposit in cash for a rent.
+In the summer of 2020, all asylum seekers had to change their card due to a technical issue.

-In case of a subsequent application or if the asylum claim has not been introduced within 90 days, the ADA can be refused.609
+In case of a subsequent application or if the asylum claim has not been introduced within 90 days, the ADA can be refused.

-As of the end of December 2023, a total of 102,196 asylum seekers benefitted from the ADA (compared to 100,598 at the end of 2022, 111,901 at the end of 2021, 145,253 at the end of 2020 and 151,386 at the end of 2019).610
+As of the end of December 2024, a total of 90,329 asylum seekers benefitted from the ADA (compared to 102,196 at the end of 2023, 100,598 at the end of 2022, 111,901 at the end of 2021, 145,253 at the end of 2020 and 151,386 at the end of 2019).
+594

 Overseas France: The situation in the oversea territory of Mayotte is very specific, where there are derogations to the legal framework applicable on the mainland.
-In March 2021, the Council of State ruled that the authorities had seriously breached the right to asylum by failing to provide a Burundian mother - deprived of any resources and living with her 11-year-old son in Mayotte - with adapted material reception conditions while her asylum application was pending.611 The Council of State reiterated the State's obligation to provide adequate material reception conditions and assistance throughout the asylum procedure.
-At the time of the ruling, there were only 55 accommodation places in Mayotte, for about 3 000 asylum applicants.612 The budget law for 2022, which provides significant financial support to asylum seekers in Mayotte (€ 3.1 million), indicates that 355 new places should be opened at the end of 2023.613 A total of 450 places were available at the end of 2023.614
+In March 2021, the Council of State ruled that the authorities had seriously breached the right to asylum by failing to provide a Burundian mother - deprived of any resources and living with her 11-year-old son in Mayotte - with adapted material reception conditions while her asylum application was pending.
+The Council of State reiterated the State's obligation to provide adequate material reception conditions and assistance throughout the asylum procedure.
+At the time of the ruling, there were only 55 accommodation places in Mayotte, for about 3 000 asylum applicants.
+The budget law for 2022, which provides significant financial support to asylum seekers in Mayotte (€ 3.1 million), indicates that 355 new places should be opened at the end of 2023.
+A total of 450 places were available at the end of 2024.